mojpalac/mojpalac/docs/programming/java.md

 - one misbehaving task can claim resources for long time thus making the entire system unresponsive

 #### Preemptive multitasking system
-Similar to cooperative, but it's Operating system that is responsible for yielding the tastks based on algorythm
+Similar to cooperative, but it's Operating system that is responsible for yielding the tasks based on algorithm
 Pros:
 - allows concurrent tasks
-- guarantees system responsivness
+- guarantees system responsiveness
 cons:
 - very complex system in the terms of creation.
 Used by majority of general purpose Operating Systems e.g. Android